PeterSchuld/Stanford-CS46W-ProgrammingPython/README.md

-# -CS 46 W — Beginning Programming in Python: An Online Course -
+# Stanford Continuing Studies CS 46 W — Beginning Programming in Python: An Online Course -
 The course explores the world of programming by teaching students the fundamental syntax and meaning of the Python programming language.

 ### Final Assignment ###